 Causes of America’s Two-Party System

 The consensus among political scientists is that two structural features strongly favor a two-party system as opposed to a multi-party system.
 The first consists of a variety of laws that limit ballot access and otherwise penalize third parties.
 For instance, congressional rules all favor the Democrats and Republicans.
-If someone from a third party or a person with no party affiliation is elected to Congress, she must choose to be affiliated with one of the major parties to get assignments to standing committees.
-Presidential candidates from the major parties receive public money to run their campaigns.
-But when a third-party candidate runs for president and wants public funding through the FEC, she has to receive that funding after the election is over because the amount is tied to how well they did in the last election.
+If someone from a third party or a person with no party affiliation is elected to Congress, they must choose to be affiliated with one of the major parties to get assignments to standing committees.
+Presidential candidates from the major parties can receive public money to run their campaigns.
+But when a third-party candidate runs for president and wants public funding through the Federal Election Commission, they have to receive that funding after the election is over because the amount is tied to how well they did in the last election.

 What happened?
 Blue wins two seats by getting the plurality of votes in District One and the majority of votes in District Three.
 Red wins one seat in District Two.
 Green gets nothing, bupkis, nichts, nada.
 And this is after the Greens have gone through all the work and expense of getting the party started and getting on the ballot.
 Can the Green devotees keep the party going for two years until the next election?
 Maybe.
 Let’s assume that not only do they keep it going, they actually do a little better.
 Here are the results for the next election two years later:

 What is a Green voter to do?
 One choice is to keep voting Green with the hope that the Blue party will self-destruct so that the Greens will be the only real alternative to the Reds.
-Something like that hasn’t happened in the United States since the 1850s, so its likelihood is not high.
+Something like that hasn’t happened in the United States since the 1850s, so it’s not very likely.
 Still, some people make this choice on principle.
 Many others, however, tend to stay within the Blue party and work to make it more environmentally friendly, which deprives the Green party of activists and undercuts the distinctive Green party call among the broader electorate.

 - Christopher H. Achen and Larry M. Bartels, Democracy For Realists: Why Elections Do Not Produce Responsive Government.
 Princeton: Princeton University Press, 2016.
 Page 19.